redhat-na-ssa/mlops-basic/README.md

 # Basic MLOps using Tensorflow Extended on OpenShift

-In this notebook-based tutorial, we will create and run a TFX pipeline to train a model to predict septic patients based on biological markers.
+In this notebook-based tutorial, we will manually train a model as well as automate and advance the tasks with TFX pipelines to train a model to predict septic patients based on biological markers.
 The pipeline will consist of three essential TFX components: ExampleGen, Trainer and Pusher.
 The pipeline includes the most minimal ML workflow like importing data, training a model and exporting the trained TFRS ranking model.

 ## Goal
 Demonstrate a basic Tensorflow Pipeline that automatically executes tasks from ingestion to serving.